webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 ![TWCC](../images/06-twcc-idea.png "TWCC")

 With REMB, the receiver instructs the sending side in the available download bitrate.
-It uses preceise measurements about inferred packet loss and data only it has about inter-packet arrival time.
+It uses precise measurements about inferred packet loss and data only it has about inter-packet arrival time.

 TWCC is almost a hybrid approach between the SR/RR and REMB generations of protocols.
 It brings the